 The library is what sets ROUVY apart from other indoor cycling apps.
 There are two types of routes:

-- AR routes – are routes complemented with augmented reality (avatars, objects, ride info).
+- AR routes are routes complemented by augmented reality (avatars, objects, ride info).

-- Non-AR routes – are routes without any additional info.
-You will only see the footage.
+- Non-AR routes are routes without additional objects where you only see the footage.

 Let’s say you visited Passo Stelvio (or any other famous route).
-Choose the route and relive your memories from there.
+Choose the route, start pedaling, and relive your memories from there!

-The routes are recorded in high-definition (720p, 1080p).
-Some of them are available in 2K.
-However, it is recommended to download them in advance to prevent dropouts.
+The routes are recorded in high-definition (720p, 1080p), and some are available in 2K.
+I recommend downloading them in advance to prevent dropouts and freezes.

-FulGaz is the closest alternative to ROUVY.
-It also uses real-world footage, but it doesn’t augment it with avatars and other objects.
+FulGaz is the closest ROUVY alternative.
+It also uses real-world footage but doesn’t augment it with avatars and other objects.
 Instead, you get a clean, undisrupted view.

-Another new feature that came with this update is that the structured workouts run in the AR routes.
+Another feature of this update is that you can play the structured workouts on the AR routes.

 Platforms Availability